Family Relationships Explained

 A generation is a set of members of a family regarded as a single step or stage of descent.
 A generation is not based on age.

 There are 4 direct line generations displayed.
 The color coding is a key.
 Everyone with the same color within the chart (not the column to the right) are related in the same generation.
 It makes a row, it is horizontal.
 Thus, horizontal lines are in the same generation.
 That is the key to understanding how to determine relationships.
 In the Primary Line, Siblings and 1st cousins are all there is.
 Your parents and aunts and uncles are in 1 horizontal generation above you.
 So how do you get cousin lines and removed cousins.
 All cousins are children of an aunt/uncle combination.
-No exceptions.
-This means that your first cousins are children of your parents’ siblings, you aunts and uncles.
+No exceptions!
+This means that your first cousins are children of your parents’ siblings, your aunts and uncles.
 The horizontal relationship is a constant.
 Every generation usually has aunts and uncles which means that every cousin, who is a child of a sibling of a direct line ancestor is a first cousin.
 Wait!
 How can that be?
 It means that your grandparents’ siblings children are first cousins to your father, and the horizontal relationship is a constant.
 So your Fathers’ first cousins are 1 generation above you.
 Thus they are your first cousins once removed (removed simple is another word for generation.
 This means that if your first cousin has children, they will be one generation down from you and will be your first cousins once removed.
 So you can have many levels of first cousins going up and down.
 What makes a second cousin.
 The children of first cousin siblings would be second cousins (not removed, same generation) Removals always cross generations.
 Same generations are always horizontal.

 It sounds confusing, but really isn’t once you begin to grasp how cousin relationships are formed.
 Let’s examine one case.
 (Remember these are relationships to you)